F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Basically, cost savings and then how to make revenue and then of course, we’ll take the future cases where we will tell people how to generate future value from their portfolio.

-So, those are the upcoming webinars.
+Those are the upcoming webinars.
 You can actually go ahead and register at our site.

 Now, I don’t see any questions from the attendees.
 So, Arsh, are you able to go through all the questions that people sent before this analysis?
 I think I see a couple of questions.